 · Coaches should utilize the resources provided on the BLL website to help them with rules and other needed information (Umpire Interaction Policy, BLL Local Rules, Regular Season Pitching Rules, and Lines of Communication to name a few).
 In addition, BLL has a Board Member that will serve as the Coaching Coordinator that will help coaches with practice plans, drills and with setting up any additional clinics that coaches can attend.

 · BLL is not in a position to provide practice equipment for teams at this time.
-When utilizing the Jumbo Evans, teams are allowed to use batting cages, nets, pitching machines and tees as desired provided they take care of the equipment properly
+When utilizing the Jumbo Evans, teams are allowed to use batting cages, nets, and tees as desired provided they take care of the equipment properly

 · BLL will provide each team a full set of catcher’s gear when the Coach provides a $100 check for a deposit.
 Batting helmets will be provided upon request.
 If BLL-issued equipment is returned no later than the end of the season and in good working order the check will be returned or destroyed.
 BLL will keep the deposit if equipment is not returned or is damaged upon return.